Malaya Akulukjuk: Work at the Pangnirtung Tapestry Studio

-Works and Shamanism
+Works and shamanism

-Unlike many other traditional cultures, women were significantly powerful in the Inuit religion because they took leading roles in spiritual matters.
 Although Malaya Akulukjuk did not openly acknowledge her identity, she was reputed as a shaman in the Pangnirtung community.
-Shamans are people with special powers that enable them to act as a mediator between the spiritual world and the temporal world, and they have helping spirits to assist them with supernatural tasks.
-In Inuit communities, people believe that a shaman is able to maintain the spirit's favour by appropriately practicing her unique abilities, including her power of second sight, her "X-ray" vision, and her control of animal spirits.
-Shamanism is based on the animistic belief that a helping spirit could exist in every being and take different forms, which are commonly seen in birds and polar bears.
-In Akulukjuk's drawings, she adopts the role of "artist as shaman" by vividly portraying her access to the spiritual world which is filled with transformative animals and supernatural beings.
+Inuit religion traditionally drew from animism, belieiving that spirits exist in every being and take different forms, such as birds and polar bears.
+Shaman can maintain a spirit's favour by appropriately practicing her unique abilities, including her power of second sight, her "X-ray" vision, and her control of animal spirits.
+In Akulukjuk's drawings, she adopts the role of "artist as shaman" by portraying her access to the spiritual world.
+In which the spiritual world is filled with transformative animals and supernatural beings.
 Her spirit figures are rooted from her imagination and the stories she had heard in childhood.

-In 1972, Akulukjuk's drawing Oalopalik depicts a helping spirit, which could possibly be her own.
-During an interview with Asia Papatsie, the Inuit elder confirmed that this helping spirit was a bird that acted as the shaman's eyes.
+In 1972, Akulukjuk's drawing, Oalopalik, depicts a helping spirit which could possibly be her own.
+During an interview with Asia Papatsie, the Inuk elder confirmed that this helping spirit was a bird that acted as the shaman's eyes.
 In Inuit beliefs, such a spirit could fly over long distance and report to the shaman what it had seen.
 In Akulukjuk's later artistic career, she started to depict complex themes with multiple characters, and those works continued to communicate her shamanistic beliefs.
 For instance, her drawing of Two Bears with Skin Frame in 1977 displays two polar bear spirits that live in a different dimension.
 These spirits are viewed as bear people, who hunt like the Inuit but usually live inside a paddle or a rock.
 In this drawing, the bear people are stretching an animal skin that may have been later used to sew skin clothes.

 Akulukjuk's other drawings involve human interactions with birds, and animal spirits that co-exist with humans on the Inuit landscapes.
 In her drawing Lady with Birds (1977), Akulukjuk depicts a girl who plays with her bird that she may has been tamed from a young age.
 The girl's hairstyle reveals that she is not married yet.
 Here, Akulukjuk emphasizes the intimacy between human and animal spirits, which reflects her shamanistic practices because she has personal interactions with those spirits.
 In Akulukjuk's another drawing, Malaya’s Story (1981), Inuit and animal spirits are depicted in the same space.
 While community members are preparing for hunting and food storage, the goose spirit is moving in his own directions.
 Akulukjuk presents her perspective as a shaman by visualizing the co-existence of everyday community life and the spiritual realm.